ibm-cloud-docs/satellite/cluster-config.md

 ## Understanding Direct Upload configurations
 {: #satcon-understand-direct-upload}

-Store your Kubernetes resource definitions in {{site.data.keyword.satelliteshort}} Config by either manually uploading your YAML files or pushing YAML files from your CI/CD process.
-Manage changes directly through {{site.data.keyword.satelliteshort}} Config GUI, CLI, or from your CI/CD process.
-To use this method, select the **Direct upload** template when you create your configuration.
+Upload YAML files manually or from your CI/CD process and manage them through the {{site.data.keyword.satelliteshort}} Config GUI or CLI.
+Select the **Direct upload** template when you create your configuration.
 {: shortdesc}

 ![How {{site.data.keyword.satelliteshort}} configurations work](/images/satcon-direct-upload.svg){: caption="How Direct upload configurations work" caption-side="bottom"}